The New Year has come! What are your aspirations, plans, and goals for this year? Setting the right goals means you are halfway there!

 After all, when considering startup business ideas, think about the activities you enjoy doing most of all and begin researching the market leaders.
 You will be surprised to see how soon smart ideas start generating.

-Ideally, your e-commerce niche should be something you have deep knowledge in or can research thoroughly.
+Ideally, your e-commerce niche should be something you have deep knowledge of or can research thoroughly.
 The fact that you’re familiar with the industry you deal with gives you the benefit of having more insights to make your e-commerce business a profit.

 2. Creating a business model